datanav/docs/terms.rst

 longer any infringement of third party rights, (ii) replace the Services with functionally equivalent services, (iii) provide a right for the Customer's continued use of the Services.
-If these options are not available, SESAM may or (iv) terminate the Customer's access to the Products and Services with a refund of any fees paid for the subscription after the date of termination.
+If these options are not available, SESAM may terminate the Customer's access to the Products and Services with a refund of any fees paid for the subscription after the date of termination.
 The Customer may not set forth any other claims as a result of infringement of third party rights.

 The previous right to be held harmless does not apply if the Services have been used in violation of these terms and conditions or if the